JohnYechanJo/NVIDIA_MIT/README.md

 ### After Push

-Keep an eye on the workflow to see if the tar file is in the correct format.
+Keep an eye on the workflow to see if the compressed file is in the correct format.